robertistok/personal-website/content/posts/what-you-should-know-before-learning-to code.md

 You will suddenly have dozens of opportunities to choose from, have the skills to test out almost **any** idea you have and be part of an amazing community which continues to evolve every minute.

-Let me know in the comments what do you think about the article, what methods do you use to expand your knowledge and what are the biggest challenges you face in the process of learning or just ask me any questions you have.
+Let me know what do you think about the article, what methods do you use to expand your knowledge and what are the biggest challenges you face in the process of learning or just ask me any questions you have.

 Thanks for reading! 🙏